Dumboiroy/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. **Compatibility** Our system should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. **Performance** Our system should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. **Performance** Our system should be able to hold up to 1000 client details without a noticeable sluggishness in performance for typical usage.
 3. **User Experience** A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.